University of Pennsylvania

 Courses consist of modules that can be completed during commutes or other short periods of spare time.
 Courses include supplementary readings, video lectures, assignments, and discussion forums that help spark connections with your peers.

-The Master of Computer and Information Technology (MCIT) Online program is a rigorous graduate-level program designed for students who have limited previous experience in computer science.
+The online Master of Computer and Information Technology degree (MCIT Online) is a rigorous graduate-level program designed for students who have limited previous experience in computer science.
 They have the opportunity to embark on a highly successful career in computing and technology, often in coveted interdisciplinary roles or technical software development positions.